EnterpriseDB/repmgr/QUICKSTART.md

  - `repmgrd`: an optional daemon process which runs on standby nodes to monitor replication and node status

-Each PostgreSQL node requires a `repmgr` configuration file; additionally it must be "registered" using the `repmgr` command-line client. `repmgr` stores information about managed nodes in a custom schema on the node's current master database.
+Each PostgreSQL node requires a `repmgr.conf` configuration file; additionally it must be "registered" using the `repmgr` command-line client. `repmgr` stores information about managed nodes in a custom schema on the node's current master database.